 On the Water

 It's no secret that Prince Edward Island has sandy beaches and the warmest waters north of the Carolinas.
 With 1,100 km of coastline the opportunities to take advantage of are many.
+Jump in and explore PEI from the water!

 One of the fastest growing water sport in the world, the Island’s shallow bays and consistent winds provide an excellent setting for kiteboarding adventures.
 The sensation of skimming across the surface of our salty seas will thrill even the most jaded.